Read This Before Adding Subscription Payments to WordPress

 What steps will you take when a customer decides to cancel?
 Will you prorate the service?
 Refund a portion of it?
 Refund all of it?

-What happens to any data you collect on the customer once they cancel?
-Do you purge it right away, store for some time, or keep it forever?
+What happens to any data you collect from the customer once they cancel?
+Do you purge it right away, store it for some time, or keep it forever?

 How will you handle billing failures?